chasenunez/DEVO_validator/README.md

 Researchers can open their dataset, visualize errors, and directly modify them in the GUI.
 If a field has missing values, users can choose to replace them with the average or a specific value.

-[ADD GRAPHICS HERE OF THIS EXAMPLE IN GUI FIX MODE]

 #### 4.2 **Using Frictionless in Python for Backend Validation (QC)**:

 Once the preliminary check has been done by the researchers, Scientific IT staff can run a Python script (or work in the console) to validate datasets automatically before upload.
 This is done by defining a custom **schema** that specifies the expected structure and rules for the dataset.